 - Preventing a Slip and Fall Accident - Maintaining clean floors in an uncluttered environment in treating the surface with non-resisting coatings can minimize slip and fall accidents.
 Using optimal cleaning supplies with slip-resistant properties and grease removal chemicals can also help, as can using "wet floor" and "caution" signs placed on the slippery surface until the area has dried.

-- Keeping Knives Sharp - A sharp knife is far easier to control then dull knives because they require less force to function properly.
+- Keeping Knives Sharp - A sharp knife is far easier to control than dull knives because they require less force to function properly.
 Consider using knives that have secure handles with razor-sharp edges that are continually sharpened.
-Limit the use of electric slicers to employees who been trained on how to use the slicing machine guard appropriately and safely.
+Limit the use of electric slicers to employees who have been trained on how to use the slicing machine guard appropriately and safely.

 - Preventing Fires - The restaurant should have established housekeeping rules that enforce policies that prevent kitchen fires.
 Some of these rules would include: